microsoft/Power-Platform-For-Beginners/5-Power BI/README.md

 ![dim table advanced editor](/5-Power%20BI/assets/pq%20editor%20dim%20table%20advanced%20editor.jpg)

-<span style="color:green">*Note: The M code provided below is accompanied by comments following "//" that elucidate the purpose of each step.
-You can conveniently copy and paste the entire M code into the Advanced Editor within Power Query Editor.*</span>
+<span style="color:green">*Note: The following M code, complete with explanatory comments denoted by "//," outlines the step-by-step thought process behind code selection and composition.
+Feel assured that, despite the potential complexity of the M code within the Advanced Editor, there's no need to be intimidated.
+You can readily copy and paste the entire M code into Power Query Editor's Advanced Editor.
+While some of the M code in this course may appear intricate, don't hesitate to rely on the embedded comments to gain insight into my thought process and the M functions I considered using to achieve the desired outcome for each query*</span>

 ```M
 let